BLACK FRIDAY SALE 30% OFF!

 Who would have thought this one organic molecule could inspire so much controversy?
 Well, if you follow the diet wars, you certainly believe it.
 In fact dietary cholesterol is one of the nutrition topics that inspires the fiercest debates, with health experts like Dr. Mark Hyman and Dean Ornish completely disagreeing on what is the best approach.

-Indeed, cholesterol is essential for life, forming about 30% of all our cell membranes and providing flexibility in our cells.
-Additionally, cholesterol is the key component of many hormones including estrogen and testosterone, and is also required for the synthesis of vitamin D.
+Despite what it may do to some people’s lipids, cholesterol is essential for life, forming about 30% of all our cell membranes and providing flexibility in our cells.
+Additionally, cholesterol is the key component of many hormones including estrogen and testosterone, and is also required for the synthesis of vitamin D. 1 2

 Cholesterol also forms bile acids which facilitate the digestion of fats and oils in the intestine as well as aiding the absorption of the fat-soluble vitamins A, D and E.